NBISweden/DNAharvester/read-harvester/README.md

 > The `docker` profile is set up to to use Docker to run each process in a container with the required software.
 It requires Docker to be installed and running on your local machine.
-Since ANGSD is only available as conda package for Linux, `-profile mamba` or `-profile conda` can only be used on Linux machines to run the pipeline.
+Currently, `-profile mamba` or `-profile conda` can only be used on Linux machines to run the pipeline because the tool ANGSD is only available as conda package for Linux.